epochal-ai/epoch-one/README.md

-# Chris will be always open and pushing the cutting edge of AGI.
+# Chris will always be pushing the cutting edge of AGI.

 ## Current phase: LLM